 Note: Hyperthreading status should be checked, disabled or enabled on a per-node basis.
-Users can check all nodes in their cluster using pdsh - e.g. pdsh -g cluster alces configure hyperthreading.
+Users can check all nodes in their cluster by loading the PDSH module and using the pdsh command - e.g. module load services/pdsh; pdsh -g cluster alces configure hyperthreading.